individual-brain-charting/docs/docs/source/tasks.rst

 .. container:: tags

-   :bdg-light:`temporal_cognition` :bdg-light:`south_cardinal-direction_judgment` :bdg-light:`cardinal-direction_judgment` :bdg-info:`spatial_working_memory`
+   :bdg-light:`future_time` :bdg-dark:`north_cardinal-direction_judgment` :bdg-info:`spatial_working_memory` :bdg-dark:`south_cardinal-direction_judgment` :bdg-light:`past_time`

 The Mental Time Travel (MTT) task battery was developed following previous studies conducted at the NeuroSpin platform on chronosthesia and mental space navigation (`Gauthier et al., 2016 <https://doi.org/10.1016/j.cognition.2016.05.015>`__, `Gauthier et al., 2016 <https://doi.org/10.1523/JNEUROSCI.1400-16.2016>`__, `Gauthier et al., 2018 <https://doi.org/10.1093/cercor/bhy320>`__).
 The MTTNS task is exactly the same as `MTTWE`_ task except that the the cardinal directions, cued in the task, were North-South (NS).
 In addition, the two stories plotted in the South-North island evolved across time from north to south and south to north.
-The MTTNS task was performed in a separate session from the `MTTWE task`_.
+The MTTNS task was performed in a separate session from the `MTTWE`_ task.

 The conditions for this task are described in `this table <condMTTNS_>`__ and the main contrasts derived from those conditions are described in `this table <contMTTNS_>`__.